ArenKDesai/Aren-s-Notes/botany lec 2_25_2025.md

 3. mRNA processing.
 Introns are removed, exons are spliced together, a protective cap and tail are added.
 The finished mRNA strand exits the nucleus and a ribosome finds it.
 ### Translation
-This occurs in the cytoplasm at the ribosome. mRNA carries the genetic code, tRNA brings amino acids to the ribosome, and
+This occurs in the cytoplasm at the ribosome. mRNA carries the genetic code, tRNA brings amino acids to the ribosome, and the ribosome assembles proteins.